terra-campaigns/arrival/campaign/arrival/_informationPool.md

 - [ ] FFKA has incarcerated Otaehryn Valdove (chieftan of Rurkinar) in Linhe, the cult believers have now disbanded in the desert.
 - [ ] FFKA believes the responsible for the undead in Linhe is Glasrath, and will lauch a campaign to destroy the mountain society.
 - [ ] Fractures start to appear - more undead and uncreated creatures crawling...
+- [ ] Hermit's Crevasse is a ruined deep construction, now inhabited by Rurkinar Hermits.
+They are good people.
+- [ ] The camp close to the canyon is protecting people against the stronger undead attacks of recent days

 ## General